ncatlab/nlab-content/pages/549.md

 ##A note on Functoriality##

-One of the important conclusions of the small object argument is that it is functorial.
+One of the important conclusions of the small object argument is that it is functorial, hence that it produces [[functorial factorizations]].
 But since (in its ordinary form) the process does not "converge" (in the up-to-isomorphism sense) but rather is merely stopped when it has gone far enough along, for functoriality we have to take care to terminate the construction at the _same_ ordinal $\beta$ for every input.

 Additionally, in an [[enriched category|enriched]] situation, ideally one would like the factorizations to be an _enriched_ functor.
 The version of the small object argument given above does not produce an enriched functor, since it takes coproducts over maps in an ordinary category.
 It can be modified to produce an enriched functor by replacing these coproducts by [[copower]]s, but the resulting factorizations are only rarely homotopically well-behaved (in a model category, for instance).
 One important special case when they are well-behaved is when all objects of the enriching category are cofibrant, as is the case for [[simplicial set]]s and for the [[folk model structure]] on [[Cat]].

 ##A variant##

-A modified version of Quillen's small object argument due to Richard Garner produces not just functorial factorization but those of an [[algebraic weak factorization system]].
+A modified version of Quillen's small object argument due to Richard Garner produces not just [[functorial factorization]] but those of an [[algebraic weak factorization system]].
 Unlike Quillen's construction, his converges.
 Details are contained in _Understanding the small object argument_.

 ## Related concepts